Machi Picchu. Inca Trail trek 4 days

 From camp, the hike starts in the dark with headlamps while the horizon to the east slowly starts lighting up as we walk.

-It gradually gets lighter, a grey appearing on the sky to the right of the trail.
+It gradually gets lighter, and pinkish grey appears on the sky to the right of the trail.

 Slowly, the terrain and surroundings become visible as the sky turns to a cold pink above the mountains on the horizon.
 It is incredibly beautiful.